vrockai/pipeline-test/docs/content.md

 ---

-## Assessing the joint effects of brain aging and gut microbiota on the risks of psychiatric disorders.
+## Assessing the joint effects of brain aging and gut microbiota on the risks of psychiatric disorder
- 25.01.2022, _H Zhang, L Liu, S Cheng, Y Jia, Y Wen, X Yang, P Meng, C Li, C Pan, Y Chen, Z Zhang, J Zhang, F Zhang_

-We aim to explore the potential interaction effects of brain aging and gut microbiota on the risks of sleep, anxiety and depression disorders.
-The genome-wide association study (GWAS) datasets of brain aging (N = 21,407) and gut microbiota (N = 3,890) were obtained from published studies.
-Individual level genotype and phenotype data of psychiatric traits (including sleep, anxiety and depression) were all from the UK Biobank (N = 107,947-374,505).
-We first calculated the polygenic risk scores (PRS) of 62 brain aging modes and 114 gut microbiota taxa as the instrumental variables, and then constructed linear and logistic regression analyses to systematically explore the potential interaction effects of brain aging and gut microbiota on psychiatric disorders.
-We observed the interaction effects of brain aging and gut microbiota on sleep, anxiety and depression disorders, such as Putamen/caudate T2* vs. Rhodospirillales (β = -0.012, P = 8.4 × 10-4) was negatively associated with chronotype, Fornix MD vs. Holdemanella (β = -0.007, P = 1.76 × 10-2) was negatively related to general anxiety disorder (GAD) scores, and White matter lesions vs. Acidaminococcaceae (β = 0.019, P = 1.29 × 10-3) was positively correlated with self-reported depression.
-Interestingly, Putamen volume vs. Intestinibacter was associated with all three psychiatric disorders, including chronotype (negative correlation), GAD scores (positive correlation) and self-reported depression (positive correlation).
-Our study results suggest the significant impacts of brain aging and gut microbiota on the development of sleep, anxiety and depression disorders, providing new clues for clarifying the pathogenesis of these disorders.

 [Source](https://link.springer.com/article/10.1007%2Fs11682-022-00630-z)

-10.1007/s11682-022-00630-z

 ---

-## Investigation of fiber utilization in the rumen of dairy cows based on metagenome-assembled genomes and single-cell RNA sequencing.
+## Investigation of fiber utilization in the rumen of dairy cows based on metagenome-assembled genomes and single-cell RNA sequencing
- 21.01.2022, _MY Xue, JJ Wu, YY Xie, SL Zhu, YF Zhong, JX Liu, HZ Sun_

-Dairy cows utilize human-inedible, low-value plant biomass to produce milk, a low-cost product with rich nutrients and high proteins.
-This process largely relies on rumen microbes that ferment lignocellulose and cellulose to produce volatile fatty acids (VFAs).
-The VFAs are absorbed and partly metabolized by the stratified squamous rumen epithelium, which is mediated by diverse cell types.
-Here, we applied a metagenomic binning approach to explore the individual microbes involved in fiber digestion and performed single-cell RNA sequencing on rumen epithelial cells to investigate the cell subtypes contributing to VFA absorption and metabolism.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01211-w)

-10.1186/s40168-021-01211-w

 ---